suchialex/CINS3002-Exam2/instructions.md

 </summary>

   - Add a new certifcation `OCPL1` taken on `March 10, 2024` for all employees in the IT department
-  - Do case-insensitive search on department
+  - Perform case-insensitive search on department
   - Make sure the date is in the right format when you insert it in the dictionary
 </details>